 - You have an account and are logged into the Scaleway Console

-As an alternative or complement to this doc, check out our video: What is Object Storage?
+As an alternative or complement to this documentation page, check out our video: What is Object Storage?
 Quickstart guide with use cases.

 To get started with Object Storage, you must first create a bucket.
 Objects are gathered into buckets.
 Each bucket represents a space where objects are stored.

 Click Object Storage on the left side menu of the console.
 The Object Storage dashboard displays.

 Click + Create a bucket.
 The bucket creation page displays.

 Enter a name for your bucket.
 The bucket name is used as a unique identifier which allows us to provide features such as the bucket location and geo-replication.Note:

 The bucket name must:

 Learn more about bucket name limitations on our dedicated FAQ page.

 Select the geographical location in which your bucket will be created.
 Scaleway Object Storage is currently available in three Availability Zones (AZ/Region).